US Sues Tiktok Over 'Massive-Scale' Privacy Violations Of Kids Under 13

-WASHINGTON (Reuters) -The U.S. Justice Department filed a lawsuit Friday against TikTok and parent company ByteDance for failing to protect children's privacy on the social media app as the Biden administration continues its crackdown on the social media site.
+WASHINGTON, Aug 2 (Reuters) - The U.S. Justice Department filed a lawsuit Friday against TikTok and parent company ByteDance for failing to protect children's privacy on the social media app as the Biden administration continues its crackdown on the social media site.

 The government said TikTok violated the Children's online Privacy Protection Act that requires services aimed at children to obtain parental consent to collect personal information from users under age 13.